-Big Ideas Research Recommended Practice EAL (English as an Addition onal Language) CFR (Common Framework of Reference) The Common Framework of Reference (CFR) scale contains six Global Levels, ranging from the beginner level (A1) to the highest level of language proficiency (C2).
+Big Ideas Research Recommended Practice EAL (English as an Addition EAL (English as an Additional Language) CFR (Common Framework of Reference) The Common Framework of Reference (CFR) scale contains six Global Levels, ranging from the beginner level (A1) to the highest level of language proficiency (C2).
 For the purposes of English as an Additional Language in Saskatchewan schools, the focus for learners is on the first three levels of the CFR scale, known as A1, A2 and B1.
 These selected levels are further sub-divided into A1.1, A1.2, A2.1, A2.2, B1.1, and B1.2 to provide more detail for skill development and evidence of language progress in the classroom.
 CFR levels are determined by a team (Classroom Teachers, SSTs, etc.) at reporting periods, using the Condensed CFR Form on clevr.
 The CFR level that is reported is the student's working level.
 The lowest of the four components (Listening, Speaking, Reading, Writing) is the student's overall CFR level.
 Students who are beyond B1.2 in all four components are considered "Independent" and are no longer "on" the CFR.
 All grades 1-12 EAL students (between A1.1-B1.2) must have a CFR level in clevr.
 AAs then input the CFR level into MSS in Sept and June of each school year.
 Ideas for Making Adaptations for English as an Additional Language Learners, page 28 of The Adaptive Dimension for English Language Progress Report The English Language Progress Report (formerly EAL Report Card Insert) communicates the progression of language growth along a continuum to students and parent(s)/guardian(s).
 All EAL students with an overall CFR level of A1.1 to B1.2 will have an English Language Progress Report (formerly EAL Report Card Insert).
 All four language components are evaluated and reported separately.
-All EAL students will receive a comment about their English Language Progression either through the English Language Progress or the ELA comment on the MSS Progress Report/Report Card (or both).
+All EAL students will receive a comment about their English Language Progression either through the English Language Progress Report (formerly EAL Report Card Insert) or the ELA comment on the MSS Progress Report/Report Card (or both).
 Method of communication with parent(s)/guardian(s) regarding comments, will be determined by the school.
-Classroom Teachers/SSTs will complete the Condensed CFR Form on clevr.
-Under the English Language Progress tab, the date, CFR levels and comments need to be added at reporting periods.
-After those are added you will be able to generate the PDF report which you can print or email to share with parents and/or add it to MSS in the Documents tab and place a copy in the cumulative folder.
-This should align with school's reporting period.
+Classroom Teachers/SSTs will complete the Condensed CFR Form on clevr, which populates the English Language Progress Report (also on clevr).
+Classroom Teachers/SSTs will share a copy of the English Language Progress Report with students and parent(s)/guardian(s) (digital and/or printed) and place a copy in the cumulative folder.
+Align the English Language Progress Report with your school's reporting periods.